bradtaniguchi/IMSRoomRenter/README.md

 ###LOGOUT PROCEDURE
     Requires a student to comfirm their entry data, and logout thru clicking button.
     Edits the corresponding database entry under TimeOut

+###IMSADMIN
+    A basic database viewer and admin program can be accessed either from the filemenu
+    or from the main directory under `IMSAdmin.py`
+    It can do the following:
+    - view Daily logins/logouts [any date, or todays date]
+    - print to file Monthly, or All Time logins/logouts
+    - backup database, will create new databasefile and save old one.

 Project Hosted on github [here][1]
 Download Program [here][2]